-CONSERVACIÓN, CULTURA Y COMUNIDAD
+Teaching Internship Program: CONSERVACIÓN, CULTURA Y COMUNIDAD

 The first words you hear when you arrive in Costa Rica may be “pura vida,” a greeting that expresses the peaceful spirit of a nation with a long tradition of democracy and a commitment to education.
 Costa Rica’s warm and hospitable people, known affectionately as Ticos, inhabit an extraordinary region of the world, one replete with active volcanoes, dense rainforest, spectacular waterfalls and pristine beaches.
 This country’s progressive approach to conservation has protected a substantial range of its natural habitat.
 Live and work with members of your host community as you gain a new appreciation for rural life and learn about the critical link between development and environmental protection.
-New for Winter/Spring 2015: Take a break from Costa Rica and travel south to Panama where you will explore Isla Coiba, a unique marine reserve in the Gulf of Chiriquí.
+New for 2017/18: Take a break from Costa Rica and travel south to Panama where you will explore Isla Coiba, a unique marine reserve in the Gulf of Chiriquí.
 Join a Global Routes tradition going back over 20 years of service to a host of communities and dozens and dozens of schools.

-Master Spanish as you work alongside community members on community projects and assist in classrooms.
+Master Spanish as you work alongside community members on community projects

 Enjoy the beautiful and remote rainforest as you hike, repel, cross rivers, and explore nature’s wonders.

 Whitewater raft on the Rio Savegre through deep canyons and lush tropical rainforest.

 Kayak the crystal waters and snorkel along the reef off Isla Coiba on your Panama excursion.